HongManLi/Building-a-Naive-Bayes-classifier-from-scratch/README.md

 # Building-a-Naive-Bayes-classifier-from-scratch

+(Please see this kaggle link for more details - https://www.kaggle.com/c/abstractclassification I entered as a solo member team under the name of hli130, which is my university ID)

 Abstracts of research papers from Medline database concerning proteins are used in this Naive Bayes algorithm.
 The aim of this algorithm is to predict one of the 4 topics: Archaea, Bacteria, Eukaryota or Virus, which the research paper may be about.